 What is the Network Backup Service?

 Network Backup Service is a utility to backup the hard drive on campus servers (Windows, Mac, or Unix) when it is on the UIC campus.
 Usually, one would have to buy a spare drive or use other backup tools to backup your hard drive.
-ACCC, however, offers the network backup service for campus servers free of charge.
+Technology Solutions, however, offers the network backup service for campus servers free of charge.
 This allows you to backup your drive over the network on servers that we maintain.
 If you ever accidentally delete a file or experience a hard drive crash, you can restore the missing information from the network backups.

 You can easily set up automatic network backups to run every night or request to have the automatic backup run during the day.